bittorium/Bittorium/README.md

 "# Bittorium"

 #### Donate
-Donate to our project and help us achieve more
+Donate to our project and help us achieve more for you!
-BTC:   326LiKxxdm9tJ2KPGG353PvfgiyNpYNoQ3
+Our BTC Address:   326LiKxxdm9tJ2KPGG353PvfgiyNpYNoQ3